-GOVERNMENT OF THE DISTRICT OF COLUMBIA DEPARTMENT OF HEALTH HEALTH REGULATION AND LICENSING ADMINISTRATION

-Fact Sheet: Hot and Cold Holding
+GOVERNMENT OF THE DISTRICT OF COLUMBIA DEPARTMENT OF HEALTH HEALTH REGULATION AND LICENSING ADMINISTRATION Fact Sheet: Hot and Cold Holding

 Did You Know?
-Foodborne illnesses cause nearly 128,000 hospitalizations per year.
-And those are only the cases that get reported.
+Foodborne Illness causes nearly 750,000 hospitalizations in the United States per year.
+And those are only the cases that get reported to local health departments.
 Have you ever wondered about the food being held on a hot or cold self-service bar?
-Foods like mayonnaise, eggs, salad dressings, chicken, beef, and pork are highly susceptible to growth of bacteria when the food held out of temperature for an extended amount of time.
+Foods like mayonnaise, eggs, salad dressings, chicken, beef and pork are highly susceptible to growth of bacteria when the food is held out of temperature for an extended amount of time.
 Remember these simple facts when holding hot or cold foods for service.